RimorRes/PreflightPy/README.md

 ## Versioning

-The versioning is as follows:
+The versioning is formatted to Semantic Versioning 2.0.0 standards.
+[SemVer](https://semver.org/).
-* For any **version number MAJOR.MINOR.PATCH**:

-   MAJOR is incremented when a major change or complete revamp is preformes.
-   MINOR is incremented when a new functionality is added (basically).
-   PATCH is incremented for bug fixes, corrections, cleanup... and the sorts.

-For the versions available, see the [tags on this repository](https://git.nowtryz.net/IOrbital/preflight/tags).
+For available versions, see the [releases of this project](https://github.com/Oxyde2/Preflight/releases).

 ## Authors